bluetox/Oblivion-messenger/README.md

 - **Encrypted Communication**: Unique encryption keys and initialization vectors for every message or file ensure robust security.
 - **Zero Logging Policy**: No user data or activity is logged, guaranteeing anonymity.

-## Why Choose 2EITRAM2?
+## Why Choose Oblivion?

 - **Privacy First**: No personal information is required to use the app.
 - **Secure by Design**: Leveraging Tor, SHA-256, bcrypt, and modern cryptographic algorithms, your data is always protected.
 - **Comprehensive Security**: From messages to file transfers, every aspect of your communication is encrypted end-to-end.
-- **Ease of Use**: Whether chatting anonymously or logged in, 2EITRAM2 provides a user-friendly, secure messaging experience.
+- **Ease of Use**: Whether chatting anonymously or logged in, Oblivion provides a user-friendly, secure messaging experience.

-With 2EITRAM2, your privacy isn’t just respected—it’s built into every line of code.
+With Oblivion, your privacy isn’t just respected—it’s built into every line of code.